short-pixel-optimizer/enable-media-replace/readme.txt

 == Changelog ==

+= 4.2.0 =

+Release date: June 17, 2026
+* New: Updated the plugin design and user interface;
+* New: Added hooks/filters to programmatically select the default replacement method;
+* New: Added cache plugin integrations for FastPixel, Breeze(Cloudways), and Cache Enabler(KeyCDN).
+EMR will now automatically purge the cache when a media file is replaced;
+* New: You can now add the API key from your ShortPixel Unlimited or Unlimited AI plan to enable unlimited AI background removals.
+This is especially useful when the standard 100 background removal limit has been reached;
+* New: Added support for the Breakdance builder.
+Images uploaded through this page builder can now be replaced correctly;
+* Fix: Fixed an issue where image titles could lose diacritical characters after replacement in certain cases;
+* Tweak: Added various visual improvements and compatibility tweaks for WordPress 7.0.

 = 4.1.9 =

 Release date: April 22, 2026
-*Fix: open_basedir warnings should be gone now for more restrictive hosts;
+* Fix: open_basedir warnings should be gone now for more restrictive hosts;
-*Fix: Stored Cross-Site Scripting vulnerability via the ‘location_dir’ parameter, responsibly disclosed by the WordFence team;
+* Fix: Stored Cross-Site Scripting vulnerability via the ‘location_dir’ parameter, responsibly disclosed by the WordFence team;
-*Compat: Updated the hook used for the LS Cache plugin integration for better compatibility.
+* Compat: Updated the hook used for the LS Cache plugin integration for better compatibility.

 = 4.1.8 =